How to Deal with Depression: What Worked for 16 Real-Life People

 “I used martial arts to change my thought patterns”

 While many people with depression can’t point to an exact cause of their suffering, some depression is triggered by traumatic life events.
 Scott Aksamit, of Englewood, Colorado, discovered this for himself after he suffered a major depressive episode after the death of his brother.
 How to deal with his depression?
 He decided to try martial arts as a way to get his anger out and was surprised to discover how much it also helped with his mood.
 The effects went beyond exercise, however.
 “My coach taught me the power of positive thinking and I was able to use that to reframe how I thought about my life,” he says.
+Here are 21 memes about depression to help you feel a little better.

 “I take a daily antidepressant pill”